-The affirmative vote of a plurality of the votes cast in person, including by means of remote communication, or by proxy at the Annual Meeting is required to elect William H. Baum and Gary W. Mize as Class III directors to serve until the 2025 Annual Meeting of Stockholders.
+The affirmative vote of a plurality of the votes cast in person, including by means of remote communication, or by proxy at the Annual Meeting is required to elect Andrew J. Marsh and Jaime Guillen as Class II directors to serve until the 2027 Annual Meeting of Stockholders.
 A "plurality" means, with regard to the election of directors, that the nominee for director receiving the greatest number of "FOR" votes from the votes cast at the Annual Meeting will be elected.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal.
-Proxies cannot be voted for a greater number of persons than one, the number of nominees named above.